 It is worth noting that many of France’s current 11 public holidays are no longer compulsory, meaning some organizations negotiate with their employees to make certain public holidays compulsory working days.

 However in this case, RTT day allowance will likely not change as worked public holidays simply become ‘working days’ in the above formula.

 RTT Taking Process

-The process differs according to how organisations are run individually; some may opt to allocate the RTT days to employees at random occurrences that suit the organisation.
+The process differs according to how organizations are run individually; some may opt to allocate the RTT days to employees at random occurrences that suit the organization.

 Others allow employees to apply for RTT to be taken on specific dates, similarly to normal annual leave booking.